-- 14.1 Any person served with a notice/order has the right to appeal on any grounds set out in the legislation.
-The main reasons for appeal are likely to be the contents of the notice/order and the schedule of work.
-Appeals can also be made on the grounds that the notice/order was not served on the correct person, or that a different course of action would be more appropriate. - 14.2 Appeals regarding enforcement action under The Housing Act 2004 are made to the relevant.
+- 14.1 Any person served with a notice/order has the right to appeal on any grounds set out in the legislation. - 14.2 Appeals regarding enforcement action under The Housing Act 2004 are made to the relevant.
 First-tier Tribunal (Property Chamber) and full details of this process are contained in the relevant notice/order. - 14.2 The Council will rigorously defend any appeals where the notice/order has been correctly served.